 By: Susan Dugdale | Last modified: 02-12-2023

-The demonstration speech sample outline below follows the logical step-by-step process that is essential for any form of "how to" speech.
+The demonstration speech sample outline below follows the logical step-by-step process that is essential for any "how to" type of speech.
+E.g., how to fix a flat tire, how to play a board game, how to make a friendship bracelet, how to put together a kick starter campaign...

-The speech I've prepared to show you how it works covers what's involved in leaving an effective voice mail message: one that doesn't get deleted immediately!
+The specific task the speech I've prepared to show you how it works covers what's involved in leaving an effective voice mail message: one that doesn't get deleted immediately!

-You'll see that each part of the outline builds on what went before it.
-It leads the audience from start to finish through putting a good message together.
+You'll see that each part of the outline builds on what went before it, leading the audience from start to finish through the number of steps needed to put a good voice message together.

 The outline template I've used is available for your use too.
 I've made a printable blank version of it for you download.

 The voice you'll hear, when you play that, is me, Susan.
-(If you're on a desktop, see the photo in the right hand column!)
-And the accent is New Zealand.
+(If you're on a desktop, see the photo in the righthand column!)
+And my accent is New Zealand.

-As I was preparing this 'how to' I had in my mind a young adult audience.
+As I was preparing this 'how to' I had in my mind young adult audience members: high school, or college students.

 The speech covers one of a number of vital soft skills* needed to open doors to work opportunities, or to make connections with people who can help them to get where they want to go.
 Leaving an effective voice mail message is often the very first step on that journey.